 Rouble recovers past 76 vs dollar with Ukraine tension in focus

-MOSCOW, Feb 18 (Reuters) - The rouble pared some overnight losses and recovered past 76 against the dollar on Friday, as investors digested an intensive news flow on Moscow's tensions with the West amid fears that Russia could invade Ukraine in the foreseeable future.
+MOSCOW, Feb 18 (Reuters) - The rouble pared some overnight losses and recovered past 76 against the dollar on Friday as investors digested an intensive news flow from the Ukraine crisis amid peristent concerns in Western capitals that Russia could soon invade Ukraine.

-Russia has denied plans to invade but its assets are hammered by fears of the military conflict and new Western sanctions against Moscow that are expected to follow in case of the invasion.
+Russia has denied any plans to invade but its assets have been hammered by fears of a full-blown military conflict that would almost certainly trigger sweeping new Western sanctions against Moscow.

 "The week ends as it began, awash in uncertainty on the geopolitical and economic fronts, suggesting caution and some bargain hunting will be at play," BCS Global markets said.